Updated on December 25, 2022 by Sarina Tariq

 Imperial measurement markings represent measurements in inches and feet and fractions of inches.

-Typically a measuring tape for measuring the body is 60 inches long which is about 1.5 meters.
+Typically a measuring tape for measuring the body is 60 inches long which is about 1.5 meters (152 cms).
 You get 120 inch long measuring tapes in shops as well, which is useful for measuring those curtains and quilts and other home decor stuff.

-The measurements are given as 1/8th of an inch.
+The measurements are given as 1/8th of an inch, i.e., one inch is divided into eight parts.
 Sometimes measurement markings representing 1/16th of an inch are also given.
-Tape measures and rulers used in construction and design works usually have markings with 1/32 of an inch.
+Tape measures and rulers used in construction and design work usually have markings with 1/32 of an inch.

 The main middle marking inside the inch represent 1/2 inch ( Half inch)

-The next small markings represent 1/4 of an inch ( Quarter inch) & 3/4 of an inch ( three fourth inch)
+The next small markings represent 1/4 of an inch ( Quarter inch) & 3/4 of an inch ( three-fourth inch)

 The next small markings represent 1/8, 3/8, 5/8 and 7/8 of an inch ( eighth’s of an inch)